solo-io/gloo/docs/content/guides/integrations/cert_manager/_index.md

 ```

 ### Create a cluster issuer
-Create a cluster issuer for let's encrypt with route53.
+Create a cluster issuer for Let's Encrypt with Route 53.

 ```shell
 cat << EOF | kubectl apply -f -